Packing guide - China (SAR) - Asia

 Cold-season city trips go better when the outfit works for both transit and walking rather than looking good only for the first hour outdoors.

-Central Hong Kong street scene
+Hong Kong neighborhood

 Photo by Wikimedia Commons contributor